ChrisMzz/CMB-Population-Biology/README.md

 Currently I only have a working version for Figure 1c, but I will try to generate the other figures using the information they provide, and might play around with some parameters, possibly in another file.

+# SIR Model

+An implementation of the SIR model was included in `sir_model`.
+You can run `sir_tests.py` to experiment with it, read my docs to see how to use the `SIR` class I wrote.